sefeoglu/inverserelations/README.md

 This project's paper is planned to submit for Web Conf.
 2026

 ## Converse (Inverse) Relation Pairs from FewRel 1.0

-Evaluation of LLMs on converse relations
+Evaluation of LLMs on converse relations.

-Dataset is available on [🤗](https://huggingface.co/datasets/Sefika/FewRel_Converse_Relations) Evaluated Relations are follows:
+ Dataset is available on [🤗](https://huggingface.co/datasets/Sefika/FewRel_Converse_Relations)

+ Evaluated Relations are follows:

 * Child <-> Mother